verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ![Verrazzano Monitoring Dashboard](/docs/images/grafana-verrazzano-monitoring-dashboards.png)

 - `Verrazzano System` has a set of dashboards  that provide information on the health of all Verrazzano system components and the resource usage of Kubernetes resources across clusters.
-    - `Resource Usage Detailed` gives a detailed view of the resource usage for each of the Verrazzano System Health operators such as the application operator, cluster operator, monitoring operator, and platform operator.
+    - `Resource Usage Detailed` gives a detailed view of the resource usage for each of the Verrazzano system components, such as the application operator, cluster operator, monitoring operator, and platform operator.
 You can filter information based on cluster, component, and so on.
     - `Resource Usage Summary` gives a summary of the resource usage that can be viewed for all components or for a specific component.
 You can filter information based on cluster, component, and so on.
 Metrics are available in three rows:
        - `Summary` provides CPU and memory usage and pod status.
        - `Storage` provides disk and PVC (Persistent Volume Claims) usage.
        - `Requests` provides HTTP requests and request metrics.
     - `System Health` gives the health for all Verrazzano system components that can be viewed for local clusters or any other registered clusters.

-### Dashboard ConfigMaps
+### Dynamic dashboard discovery and portability

 Verrazzano can dynamically deploy Grafana dashboards that are configured in a ConfigMap, in the Verrazzano Grafana instance.
 You can create individual ConfigMaps in your Kubernetes clusters or package the dashboard ConfigMaps with your application.
-The dashboard ConfigMap automatically adds the dashboard JSON to the cluster.
+The ConfigMaps automatically add the dashboard JSON to the cluster.
 The JSON configuration is then translated into a Grafana dashboard and can be viewed in the Grafana console.

 You can use dashboard ConfigMaps to deploy custom dashboards without accessing the Grafana console.
 You cannot modify and save these dashboard ConfigMaps in the Grafana console; if you modify the dashboard, then you must save it as a new dashboard.
 You create the ConfigMap in the _admin_ cluster.

 To configure a dashboard as a ConfigMap:

 1. Create a dashboard as a JSON file.
-Or, you can export an existing public Grafana dashboard as a JSON file.
+Or, you can export an existing Grafana dashboard as a JSON file.
 2. Create a ConfigMap file as follows:

    - The `grafana_dashboard` label must be set to `"1"` so that Grafana selects this ConfigMap as a data source for a dashboard. **NOTE**: Use this label _only_ for the `grafana_dashboard`.